jorginhocode/spotify-clone/README.md

 ### Spotify Clone using HTML & CSS

 - Spotify Clone using HTML & CSS.
-- I made it as a CSS exercise to practice positioning and layout.
+- I did it as a CSS exercise to practice positioning and layout.

 ![spotify-clone](/preview.png)